pankajdeepsingh/quote-price-currencies/README.md

 * Use npm start to start our application.
 The application will start on port 3000.

+Some of the packages used in the project:

 * Used Formik for forms